otdoges/chef/DEVELOPMENT.md

 # Development

-Below is a guide for the development and release processes of Chef.
+Below is a guide for the development and release processes of ZapDev.
 This is meant for Convex employees and is not a supported workflow for external users.

 There are three special branches: